kitesi/music/README.md

 `--dry-run | -d` => dry run, show the results, don't actually open vlc

+`--dry-paths | -p` => only output all the matching songs, absolute path.
+This might help with some scripts.

 `--limit {num} | -l` => limit the amount of songs played

 `--play-new-first | --pnf` => play by newest